Biwali Bayles

-Biwali Bayles (born 15 February 2002) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
-He won two NBL championships with the Sydney Kings of the NBL in 2022 and 2023.
+Biwali Bayles (born 15 February 2002) is an Australian professional basketball player for the Bendigo Braves of the NBL1 South.
+He won two NBL championships with the Sydney Kings of the National Basketball League (NBL) in 2022 and 2023.
 He played college basketball for Hawaii.

 Early life

 Biwali Bayles was born on 15 February 2002 in Brisbane.
 He moved to the Sydney suburb of Redfern with his family when he was one or two years old, and grew up in The Block, which is home to him.
 He was a big fan of Brisbane Broncos player Jharal Yow Yeh, and at one point wanted to make a career out of rugby league football, until his mother suggested giving basketball a try.

 College career

 Bayles committed to playing college basketball at Hawaii in January 2020.

 He led the team in assists per game (2.6) in his lone season with the program, while also averaging 6.2 points per game.
 He also hit a three-point shot against Cal State Northridge that would prove to be the game-winning shot for Hawaii.

 Bayles left the program in March 2021 to turn professional and play in Australia.